 Introduction

 Addressing the global challenge of reducing gaseous pollutant emissions from industrial activities has been a focal point of environmental research [1].
-Abundance of gases emitted to atmosphere such as CO2 and CH4 that have greenhouse gas effect cause global warming, and thus their capture and removal from the emission sources is urgently demanded [2].
-Among different technologies developed for such purposes [3], the adsorption-based technology has attracted increasing interest among industry and academia [4] as it can potentially fulfill the requirements of industrial applications – cost-effective, efficient, and reliable [5].
-In adsorptive gas capture, gases are selectively adsorbed physically and/or chemically [6] where the physicochemical properties of adsorbent dominantly determine the capture/separation performance [7].
+Abundance of gases emitted to atmosphere such as CO2 and CH4 that have greenhouse gas effect causes global warming, and thus their capture and removal is urgently demanded [2].
+Among different technologies developed for such purposes [3], the adsorption-based technology has attracted increasing interest among industry and academia [4] as it can potentially fulfill the requirements of industrial applications as it is cost-effective, efficient, and reliable [5].
+In adsorptive gas capture, gases are adsorbed physically and/or chemically [6] where the physicochemical properties of adsorbent dominantly determine the capture/separation performance [7].
 A wide range of adsorbents have been investigated and examined for gas separation as reviewed elsewhere [8-11].
-Excitingly, thanks to the development of computational chemistry, the efficient design of adsorbent materials for task-specific applications is possible [12]that reduces costly trial and error experiments [13].
+Excitingly, thanks to the development of computational chemistry, the efficient design of adsorbent materials for task-specific applications is possible prior to any experimental attempt [12].
+This in turn reduces cost and resource use by experiments [13].

-Reviewing literature [14-16], we noted that lithium reacts favorably with some moist gases such as CO2, O2, N2, and H2, making lithium a potential adsorbent for gas separation.
+Reviewing literature [14-16], we noted that lithium reacts favorably with some moist gases such as CO2, O2, N2, and H2.
 It’s reported that the exposure of moisture enhances the reactions significantly [15].
 In other words, the occurrence of these reactions strongly depends on the presence and content of moisture [17].
-The reaction between lithium and water is a fast exothermic facilitated water dissociation reaction with a small energy barrier (2.715 kJ/mol) even over a temperature range of 25-100 ℃ [18].
-This reaction occurs spontaneously and favorably since the low energy barrier can be easily overcome by the scaling factor for energy in molecular-scale systems which corresponds to ≈1 kJ/mol [19].
-A substantial amount of energy is released in this reaction, i.e. ≈ 430 kJ/mol.
-We hypothesize that upon contacting lithium to moist gases, this released energy would be available and sufficient to loosen the bonds of gas molecules so as to surpass the energy barrier of lithium reaction with gases[16][17, 18], thus allowing for controlled selective gas capture mediated by moisture.
+The reaction between lithium and water is a fast exothermic facilitated water dissociation with a small energy barrier (2.715 kJ/mol) over a temperature range of 25-100 ℃ [18].
+This reaction occurs spontaneously and favorably since the low energy barrier can be easily overcome (the scaling factor for energy in molecular-scale systems corresponds to ≈1 kJ/mol over the specified temperature range [19]).
+This reaction releases a substantial amount of energy , i.e. ≈ 430 kJ/mol.
+We hypothesized that upon contacting lithium to moist gases, this released energy would be available and sufficient to loosen the bonds so as to surpass the energy barrier of further reactions even at ambient conditions [16].
+This means that if the activation free energies of lithium-gas reactions are lower than the aforementioned energy release, those reactions can be enabled autonomously.

-Here we examined this hypothesis via a reactivity analysis using density functional theory (DFT) calculationsIf the activation free energies of reactions for lithium-gas reactions are lower than the aforementioned energy release from lithium-moist gas reaction, it means that such energy release can enable reactivity of lithium in moist environment with target gases.
-Then, exposure of lithium to moist gas can be introduced as a gas capture technique to address greenhouse gas emissions, such as CO2 capture from air, natural gas, biogas as well as post combustion flue gas streams.
-The performance of this proposed gas capture practice is accessed using a modified temperature programmed calculation kinetic Monte-Carlo method (TPC-kMC) where the competitive progress of reaction of different available gases is evaluated and tracked over time as illustrated in following sections.
+These observations indicate that exposure of lithium to gas in presence of moisture can be introduced as a gas capture technique to address greenhouse gas emissions, such as gas capture from air, natural gas, biogas as well as post combustion flue gas streams.
+To address such a potential, an inevitable and essential step is the determination of optimal moisture content due to multi-fold role of moisture.
+At high contents, moisture starts to play as an energy sink and therefore halts other reactions progress.
+As a side, required energy to maintain progress of reactions autonomous is supplied by the energy release upon the water dissociation on lithium (if there’s no external heating) which itself strongly related to moisture content [17, 18].
+Thus, to verify feasibility of proposed method, the processable gaseous mixtures and the moisture content need to be addressed and optimized to guarantee high efficiency.
+This verification was performed via density functional theory (DFT) based calculations and a modified temperature programmed calculation kinetic Monte-Carlo method (TPC-kMC) as illustrated in following sections.

 Theoretical section